agharghar/agharghar.github.io/_posts/2025-03-8-Kerberos-in-the-land-of-active-directory.md

  - The assistant gives you a Cupcake ticket.
  - You show this ticket to the Cupcake table (the service you want to access).
  - The cupcake table checks your Cupcake ticket and says, "Yep!
 You’re allowed to take a Cupcake!"
- - You finally get your Cupcake!
+ - You finally get your Cupcake!in the land of active directory

 ![Kerberos Protocol - Non Technical]({{site.baseurl}}/assets/images/Kerberos/Kerberos cupcake.png)
 *Kerberos Protocol - Non Technical*